Cleopatra (1963 film): Plot

 After the Battle of Pharsalus in 48 BC, Julius Caesar goes to Egypt, under the pretext of being named the executor of the will of the father of the young Pharaoh Ptolemy XIII and his older sister and co-ruler, Cleopatra.
 Ptolemy and Cleopatra are in the midst of their own civil war, and she has been driven out of the city of Alexandria.
 Ptolemy rules alone under the care of his three "guardians": the chief eunuch Pothinus, his tutor Theodotus and General Achillas.

 Cleopatra convinces Caesar to restore her throne from Ptolemy.
 Caesar, in effective control of the kingdom, sentences Pothinus to death for arranging an assassination attempt on Cleopatra, and banishes Ptolemy to the eastern desert, where he and his outnumbered army would face certain death against Mithridates.
-Cleopatra is crowned queen of Egypt and begins to dream of ruling the world with Caesar, who in turn desires to become king of Rome.
-They marry, and when their son Caesarion is born, Caesar accepts him publicly, which becomes the talk of Rome and the Senate.
+Cleopatra is crowned queen of Egypt and begins to dream of ruling the world with Caesar, who in turn wishes to become king of Rome.
+When their son Caesarion is born, Caesar accepts him publicly, which becomes the talk of Rome and the Senate.

 After being made dictator for life, Caesar sends for Cleopatra.
 She arrives in Rome in a lavish procession and wins the adulation of the Roman people.
 The Senate grows increasingly discontented amid rumors that Caesar wishes to be made king.
 On the Ides of March in 44 BC, a group of conspirators assassinate Caesar and flee the city, starting a rebellion.
 An alliance among Octavian (Caesar's adopted son), Mark Antony (Caesar's right-hand man and general) and Marcus Aemilius Lepidus puts down the rebellion and splits the republic.
-Cleopatra is angered after Caesar's will recognizes Octavian, rather than Caesarion, as his official heir and returns to Egypt.
+Cleopatra is angered when she finds Caesar's will recognizes Octavian, rather than Caesarion, as his official heir and returns to Egypt.